Ecuador’s Barcelona joins 3 Brazilian clubs in Copa semis

 Flamengo, Palmeiras and Atlético Mineiro had already secured semifinal spots earlier in the week, marking the first time three Brazilian clubs have reached the final four.

 Barcelona’s next match is against heavy favorite Flamengo, which trashed Paraguay’s Olimpia 9-2 on aggregate.
-Flemengo won their second leg 5-1 at home on Wednesday with striker Gabriel Barbosa scoring twice.
+Flamengo won their second leg 5-1 at home on Wednesday with striker Gabriel Barbosa scoring twice.

 If Flamengo advances to the decider, it will be the second consecutive all-Brazilian final of the Copa Libertadores.
 Palmeiras beat Santos 1-0 and lifted the trophy at the Maracanã Stadium in Rio last season.